 This section provides a comprehensive framework and description of all aspects of the proposed project.
-It should be succinct, self-explanatory, and well organized so that reviewers can understand the proposed project.
+It should be succinct, self-explanatory, consistent with forms and attachments, and well organized so that reviewers can understand the proposed project.

-You need to explain how your proposal incorporates elements of health care redesign, with a focus on transforming the health care delivery into a patient and value-driven system.
+You need to explain how your proposal incorporates elements of health care redesign, with a focus on transforming the health care delivery into a patient and value-based driven system.
 This includes, but is not limited to, supporting the current health care landscape to improve outcomes, reduce costs, ensure access and efficient transitions of care, and promote innovative approaches.